flavorjones/calendar-assistant/README.md

-  calendar-assistant config                                       # Dump your configuration param... calendar-assistant help [COMMAND]                               # Describe available commands o... calendar-assistant join [TIME]                                  # Open the URL for a video call... calendar-assistant location [DATE | DATERANGE]                  # Show your location for a date... calendar-assistant location-set LOCATION [DATE | DATERANGE]     # Set your location to LOCATION... calendar-assistant setup                                        # Link your local calendar-assi...
+  calendar-assistant config                                       # Dump your configuration param... calendar-assistant help [COMMAND]                               # Describe available commands o... calendar-assistant join [TIME]                                  # Open the URL for a video call... calendar-assistant lint [DATE | DATERANGE | TIMERANGE]          # Lint your events for a date o... calendar-assistant location [DATE | DATERANGE]                  # Show your location for a date... calendar-assistant location-set LOCATION [DATE | DATERANGE]     # Set your location to LOCATION... calendar-assistant setup                                        # Link your local calendar-assi...